-During the 19th century, the Baron George-Eugène Haussmann gutted much of what had been medieval Paris-– forging the iconic skyline and enormous, grandiose boulevards we now (wrongly) tend to think of as timeless.
+During the 19th century, the Baron Georges-Eugène Haussmann gutted much of what had been medieval Paris-– forging the iconic skyline and enormous, grandiose boulevards we now (wrongly) tend to think of as timeless.
 Tasked by Emperor Napoléon III to radically reshape the city, Haussmann’s mission was essentially threefold: First, to create a modern metropolis that would provide better conditions of hygiene to its inhabitants, stemming the tide of communicable diseases such as cholera.
 Secondly, to deter the fires and other natural disasters thad had periodically ravaged the city; and third, to discourage those pesky revolutionaries from erecting barricades in the narrow streets of the old Faubourgs (a few of which remain today, fortunately.)

 But Haussmann and Napoleon didn’t move to entirely eradicate the medieval city: luckily, many stunning sites and places from the Middle Ages remain intact for visitors and history buffs to enjoy.
 Read on to see 5 of the most enigmatic, beautiful and historically important of these.
 Once in town, you can even embark on a self-guided walking tour by following the simple directions I lay out below.

 Tour Tips & Timing: